The Ink Black Heart: Plot

 After Strike and Robin visit The Ritz for Robin's 30th birthday, Strike attempts to kiss Robin; she evades the kiss.
 Feeling rebuffed, Strike starts a relationship with Madeline, an acquaintance of his ex-fiancée Charlotte, a relationship he keeps secret from Robin.

 Edie Ledwell, an animator who co-created the successful cartoon The Ink Black Heart on YouTube, now being adapted into a film on Netflix, visits the agency.
 She asks Robin to investigate the identity of Anomie, who co-created Drek's Game, an online game based on the cartoon, and who started harassing Edie on social media after she criticised the game.
 Robin refers Edie to another agency with more cybercrime experience.
 Within the game, two moderators appear to have a dossier of proof that Anomie and Edie are the same person.
 They share this with Josh Blay, the other co-creator of The Ink Black Heart and Edie's ex-boyfriend.
 Soon afterwards, Edie then Josh are tasered and stabbed before meeting in Highgate Cemetery, the cartoon's setting.
 Edie dies while Josh is paralysed.

 The agency is hired to investigate Anomie's identity by a film producer seeking to adapt The Ink Black Heart.
 They investigate various individuals associated with the cartoon and the North Grove Art Collective.
-Much of the investigation takes place online with the detectives investigating Anomie's abuse and another figure, The Pen of Justice, who criticised the cartoon for being racist, ableist and transphobic.
+Much of the investigation takes place online with the detectives investigating Anomie's abuse and another figure, The Pen of Justice, who accused the cartoon of being racist, ableist, and transphobic.
 They also investigate Drek's Game, where Anomie openly confesses to the murder, something treated as a joke by the other moderators, including its co-creator Morehouse.
 Two moderators appear to be associated with the Halvening, the far-right group that compiled the dossier with fake proof and the police suspect committed the murder.
 Robin accesses the game and becomes an active player.
 Robin and Strike attempt to eliminate suspects by carrying out surveillance and examining who is otherwise engaged while Anomie is active in the game.
 They also receive phone calls telling them to exhume Edie's grave and open letters buried with her.
 In the game, Paperwhite, another moderator, and Morehouse appear to have a relationship, with Paperwhite sending a racy picture to Morehouse and including Anomie by accident.